barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 > **Note:** Action verb names (`hitl`, `fail`, `emit`, etc.) reflect the canonical shared enum.
 Execution stories (8.23, 8.24) will align dispatcher terminology so runtime wiring matches these identifiers.

+> **Adapter Today:** The orchestrator emits canonical `Action.type` values in telemetry and attaches the policy ID that triggered a replan.
+Internal handlers still translate to legacy dispatcher verbs (`hitl_pause`, `fail_run`, ...) until Stories 8.23/8.24 land.

 ### 5.4 PlanGraph
 A DAG generated per run describing specialist tasks, dependencies, and guard conditions.
 Nodes capture the selected agent/tool, expected `ContextBundle`, and the return contract the orchestrator expects (structured schema or free-form instructions the orchestrator can post-process).